-A competition program committee will be formed, consisting of experts on both machine learning and on challenge organization.
-Each proposal will be reviewed by at least three members of the committee.
-The factors that will be considered when evaluating proposals include:
+A competition program committee will be formed, consisting of experts on both machine learning and challenges organization.
+Each proposal will be reviewed by members of the program committee.
+Proposals will be evaluated based on factors such as:

-Protocol of competition: Feasibility of the task chosen, soundness of the evaluation criteria, and clarity and fairness of the competition rules will all be considered.
+Evaluation Protocol: Feasibility of the task chosen, sufficient data for training and testing algorithms to solve the proposed task, soundness of the evaluation criteria, and clarity and fairness of the competition rules will all be evaluated.

-Logistics: Schedule, plan for attracting competition participants, and experience and diversity of the organizers will all be considered.
-The specific plan for attracting participants of groups under-represented at NeurIPS will be considered.
+Logistics: The competition schedule, plan for attracting competition participants, and experience and diversity of the organizers will all be considered.
+The specific plan for attracting competition participants, including groups under-represented at NeurIPS, will be important during the review process.

-Competition organizers should propose a timeline for running the competition to ensure that participants have enough time to contribute a high-quality entries.
-It is recommended that competitions be completed by end of October, 2019 at the absolute latest.
+Competition organizers should propose a timeline for running the competition to ensure participants have enough time to contribute high-quality entries.
+It is recommended that competitions be completed by the end of October 2022 at the absolute latest.

-Competition organizers that require help or suggestions regarding competition platforms for running the competition can contact the competition chair for advice.
+Competition organizers that require help or suggestions regarding competition platforms for running the competition can contact the competition chairs for advice.